AswinVishwaa/Hosuing_market_Price_analysising/README.md

 ### ⚙️ **Deployment**
 This application is deployed on Render.
 You can access it here.

-### 📜 **License**
-This project is licensed under the MIT License - see the LICENSE file for details.

 ### 🤝 **Contributing**
 Contributions are welcome!
 Feel free to open issues or submit pull requests.

 ### The project is hosted on online
-Access through the following link: **https://hosuing-market-price-analysising.onrender.com/**
+Access through the following link: **https://hosuing-market-price-analysising.onrender.com/** it would take around 60 seconds initailly.